Stuyvesant Town–Peter Cooper Village: Gas House District

-In 1842, one gas storage tank at East 23rd Street and the river was erected, quickly followed by the construction of other gas tanks, and by the late 19th century, the site of the complex had become known as the "Gashouse District" because of the many gas storage tanks owned by Consolidated Gas Company that dominated the streetscapes.
+In 1842, one gas storage tank was erected at East 23rd Street and the river, quickly followed by the construction of other gas tanks.
+By the late 19th century, the site of the complex had become known as the "Gas House District" because of the many gas storage tanks owned by Consolidated Gas Company that dominated the streetscapes.
 The tanks, which sometimes leaked, made the area undesirable to live in, as did the Gas House Gang and other predators who operated in the area.

 The population was predominantly poor, at first largely Irish, and then Germans and Jews.
 Later, Slovaks and other Eastern Europeans were the dominant ethnic groups, including a large population of Armenians who lived in the upper Twenties between First and Lexington avenues.

 Crime in the district was endemic.
 When Alexander S. Williams was promoted to police captain on May 31, 1872, and assigned to the area, he met the gangs' violence with equal force of his own, putting together a brute squad that beat up gangsters with clubs.
 He commented: "There is more law at the end of a policeman's nightstick than in a decision of the Supreme Court."

 With the construction of the FDR Drive, the area began to improve.
 By the 1930s, all but four tanks were gone, and, while shabby, the area was no more blighted than many parts of the city after the years of the Great Depression.

 Before the construction of Stuyvesant Town, the neighborhood contained 18 city blocks, with public schools, churches, factories, private homes, apartments, small businesses and even relatively new modern-style apartment buildings.
 In all, 600 buildings, containing 3,100 families, 500 stores and small factories, three churches, three schools, and two theaters, were razed.
 As would be repeated in later urban renewal projects, some 11,000 persons were forced to move from the neighborhood.
 In 1945, The New York Times called the move from the site "the greatest and most significant mass movement of families in New York's history."
 The last residents of the Gas House district, the Delman family, moved out in May 1946, allowing demolition to be completed shortly thereafter.